 - Floating Platforms

-- Gravity Screw: The whole game.
+- Gravity Screw: The whole game, since you actively change gravity to progress.

 - Level Goal: A sheet of paper with a hole cut out just your size.